formicidae-tracker/myrmidon/docs/installation.rst

    project to start to use the latest version of **fort-myrmidon**.
 With the power of **conda** virtual environment, you can easily install the two versions, and choose when you run your script which version to use.
-However if you install everything in the ``base`` environment, you would certainly loose the ability to do that as it will certainly lead to a lot of conflict between your base and environment where you want another **fort-myrmidon** version installed.
+However, if you install everything in the ``base`` environment, you would certainly lose the ability to do that as it will certainly lead to a lot of conflict between your base and environment where you want another **fort-myrmidon** version installed.
 Therefore, `always` make sure: